fstltna/HotlineManagement/README.md

 1. create a cron job like this:

         59 23 * * * /home/hotlineuser/HotlineManagement/DownloadedFiles
+        1 1 * * * /home/hotlineuser/HotlineManagement/checkmobiusversion

 2. Create the prefs by running /home/hotlineuser/HotlineManagement/DownloadedFiles prefs

+3. Create the update prefs by running /home/hotlineuser/HotlineManagement/checkmobiusversion

-3. Add these lines to the tracker list:
+4. Add these lines to the tracker list:
 >>>>
   - badmoon.biz:5499
   - hotline.duckdns.org:5499